 to see the sun the other way around?

 In the next lines of ‘Questions of Travel,’ Bishop poses a series of questions.
 She asks her companion to “Think of the long trip home” and immediately follows this up with a leading question.
 It is clear she’s of the mind (especially after considering the flooding of the entire landscape and the capsizing of mountains) that it was a mistake to ever leave home.
 She continues to probe her listener, asking them if this is really how they should be spending their time.

 Lines six through eight compare the need to travel to a childish impulse to rush around “to see the sun the other way around”.

-The next lines also contain a few questions that get to the heart of the poet’s problems with travelling.
+The next lines also contain a few questions that get to the heart of the poet’s problems with traveling.
 Is it, she wonders, worth making all this effort to see the “tiniest green hummingbird in the world” or some “old stonework?”
-From the tone of these lines its clear that the answer is no. The poet is of the mind that it is not worth dreaming dreams and putting them into action as well.
+From the tone of these lines, it’s clear that the answer is no. The poet is of the mind that it is not worth dreaming dreams and putting them into action as well.

 Repetition and alliteration are used in lines two and three with the words “inexplicable” (twice) and “impenetrable”.
 The emphasis Bishop creates through this phrase puts weight behind her argument, willing the listener to agree with her.